castillosebastian/castillocs/content/posts/genetic_algorithms/index.en.md

     return [abs(i-1) if random.random() < p else i for i in ind]
 ```

 We implement the genotype-to-phenotype mapping function.
-We will represent the variables x and y using 12 and 24 bits, respectively.
+We will represent the variables $x$ and $y$ using 12 and 24 bits, respectively.

 ``` python
 def bin2dec(ind, low, high, lengths):